 When using baby wipes on your dog, make sure to focus on all the nooks and crannies.
 They tend to collect the most debris and smell.

-How do you know what to look for when searching for the best smelling dog shampoo that lasts?
-After all, a good smelling shampoo is worthless if it dries out your dog’s skin or causes an allergic reaction.
+How do you know what to look for when searching for the best dog shampoos for odor that lasts?
+After all, a good smelling pet shampoo is worthless if it dries out your dog’s skin or causes an allergic reaction.

 Here are a few things to look for when picking your shampoo: